 The speed and cost effectiveness of new information technology has prompted many to view these innovations as a panacea for social and economic development.
 However, such a view flies in the face of continuing inequities in education, health, food, and infrastructure.
 This volume explores these issues – along with questions of access, privilege, literacy, training, and the environmental and health effects of information technologies in the developing world – arguing that a higher level of development does not always result from a higher level of technologization.

 Foreword: Beyond the Innovation Divide Jan Servaes.
 Preface.
-Acknowledgments Part 1: Alternative Perspectives on the Diffusion of Innovations and International Development 1.
+Acknowledgments.
+Part I: Alternative Perspectives on the Diffusion of Innovations and International Development 1.
 Diffusing the Innovation Divide in International Development: Redressing the Injustices of Modernity Fay Patel, Giselle Rampersad and Prahalad Sooknanan 2.
 Reframing the Diffusion of Innovations and International Development Within a Socially Responsible, Just and Sustainable Development Perspective Fay Patel 3.
-Empowering Communities: A Holistic Approach for Innovation Giselle Rampersad Part 2: Innovative Technology: Impact on Developing Communities 4.
+Empowering Communities: A Holistic Approach for Innovation Giselle Rampersad Part II: Innovative Technology: Impact on Developing Communities 4.
 Hybridizing Mainstream and Development News: A Development Perspective from Trinidad and Tobago Anil Goorahoo and Prahalad Sooknanan 5.
 Diffusing Information and Communication Technology (ICT) Equitably Across Gendered Spaces in the 21st Century: Renegotiating the Gendered Space Fay Patel 6.
 Entertainment-Education (E-E) and Social Change Prahalad Sooknanan and Anil Goorahoo 7.
-Individual Acceptance of SMS-Based eGovernment Services: A Conceptual Model Robert Goodwin and Tony Susanto 8.
-The Role of Institutional Entrepreneurs in Enabling the Adoption of e-Governance Systems Anuradha Mundkur Part 3: International Development: Critical Perspectives on Health, Poverty and Environment 9.
+Individual Acceptance of SMS-based eGovernment Services: A Conceptual Model Robert Goodwin and Tony Susanto 8.
+The Role of Institutional Entrepreneurs in Enabling the Adoption of e-Governance Systems Anuradha Mundkur Part III: International Development: Critical Perspectives on Health, Poverty and Environment 9.
 Food Security: Eliminating Global Poverty and Hunger Kiran Bains 10.
 The Race Towards Green Energy and Sustainable Development Prahalad Sooknanan and Anil Goorahoo 11.
 Indigenous Land Use and Occupancy Mapping as a Technology of Power Steven Hemming and Daryl Rigney 12.
 Looking Forward: Diffusing Innovations and Developing Communities with Respect, Dignity, and Justice Giselle Rampersad, Fay Patel, Prahalad Sooknanan and Anuradha Mundkur